josephpaul0/tdu/README.md

 - You need a Go compiler
 - Do not use Go v1.12 or v1.12.1 on Windows, because of this issue: https://github.com/golang/go/issues/30883
 - Clone the git repository or download the source archive.
-- Run 'make' to build the binary
+- Run 'make' or 'build.cmd' to build the binary

 ##Other Operating Systems
 - If you use FreeBSD or macOS, please test the code and submit patches for supporting those operating systems.